-Sniffing is an attack that is possible in Ethernet-based IP networks.
-In most Ethernet LANs, packets are available to every Ethernet node within the network.
-A "sniffer" is a type of software used by any network diagnostician working with Ethernets.
+- Spoofing Spoofing makes a packet coming from one source device appear to come from somewhere else.
+An attacker can easily counterfeit IP addresses in IP packet headers and pretend to be someone else. - Electronic Sniffing is an attack that is possible in Ethernet-based IP networks.
+In most Eavesdropping or Sniffing work.
+A "sniffer" is a type of software used by any network diagnostician work-ing with Ethernets.
 The sniffer can record all network traffic on the Ethernet, allowing to determine quickly what is going through any segment of the network.
 However, in the wrong hands it is a powerful eavesdropping tool if someone wants to intercept sensitive communications.
-This person could easily collect company data and messages for later analysis.

-Session Hijacking

-In session hijacking the attacker attempts to take over and monitor an existing connection between two computers.
+This person could easily collect company data and messages for later analysis. - Session Hijacking In session hijacking the attacker attempts to take over and monitor an existing connection between two computers.

-The session hijacker takes control of a network device on the LAN (e.g. a fire-wall or another computer).
+The session hijacker takes control of a network device on the LAN (e.g. a firewall or another computer).
 In this way, the session hijacker can steal the session or overload one of the involved computers so that it has to drop out of the communication.

-A Overview
+A